r00b/cessna-private-pilot-course/1.1-learning-your-airplane/1-getting-to-know-your-airplane.md

 #### Turns
 * Raise wing that you will be turning into first to check blind spot
-* 30 degreees of bank
+* 30 degrees of bank
 * Look for traffic above, below, and all around
 * Clear via two 90-degree turns or one 180-degree turn
 * Announce intentions on 122.75